 Even simple DUI carries enhanced statutory penalties that distinguish this offense from other misdemeanors.
 Some of the penalties may include: jail time, probation, heavy fines, driver license suspension, ignition interlock, substance evaluation classes and follow up treatment, and other sanctions.

 DUI law in Florida is also complex, as the offense is “enhanceable,” meaning the charge becomes progressively more serious if you have had a DUI in the past.
 Beyond that, if someone is injured or killed as a result of your case, you will likely face felony DUI charges, which carry significantly more serious penalties.
-Criminal charges can strongly impact your future, which is why you should turn to a skilled defense lawyer.
+Criminal charges can strongly impact your future, which is why you should turn to our skilled defense lawyers.

 There are many defenses to the charge of Driving Under the Influence.
 If you have been arrested for any level of DUI, it is imperative that you speak to an experienced Orlando DUI lawyer immediately.
 Call Panella Law Firm now to discuss your case.